 We chose to grow yellow field peas on our farm for the past three years to diversify our typical corn-soybean rotation and as a “defensive” crop.
-While peas are not overly profitable, the agronomic benefits for subsequent crops carry significant value.
+While yellow field peas are not overly profitable, the agronomic benefits for subsequent crops carry significant value.

 This is especially true on non-irrigated acres where annual precipitation is 20 inches or less.
-Water use efficiency for the crop following field peas is much higher.
+Water use efficiency for the crop following yellow field peas is much higher.
 On our non-irrigated acres, we’ve also seen higher corn yields and improved plant health following peas.

 I’ve heard from other pea producers, anecdotally, that peas can provide benefits for the following two growing seasons.

-Plus, peas can be planted and harvested much earlier than corn or soybeans.
+Plus, yellow field peas can be planted and harvested much earlier than corn or soybeans.
 This allows us to spread out our planting and harvest windows, minimizing risk and reducing the stress that the planting and harvest season typically bring.

 Where we are in central Nebraska, planting peas gives us a much larger fall seeding window, which gives it an advantage over wheat, which can be difficult to get established after soybean harvest in the fall.